 Is Nuface safe?

 Nuface is expensive, but if you can afford it, I think it is worthwhile.
 Of course it will only work if it is used as recommended.
-I am very happy with my Nuface, I think it has helped me have firmer skin.
+I am very happy with my Nuface, I think it has helped me have firmer skin I am not sure if to call it a natural facelift, but I can see the difference.

 Which Nuface to buy?

-Nuface has 2 choices, the regular Nuface or Trinity, and the mini Nuface.
+Nuface has 2 choices for face use, the regular Nuface or Trinity, and the mini Nuface.
 The difference is size, the ability to plug in other attachments, and control on power level.
 The mini is smaller and cannot accommodate other attachments and only has one level.

 The attachments for the Trinity are the Ele, which allows easy reach to certain areas of the face such as the lips corners, and browns (see picture).
 The other attachment is a red light therapy device.
 Both of them are sold separately or as a package with the Nuface Trinity.
 The cost is about $150 each.
 The package with the three of them is cheaper.